drscotthawley/talks/ASA_May_2022/README.md

 (Warning: Might take a few minutes for Binder to fully launch!)

 *NB: You'll want to be on a desktop or laptop.
 The formatting gets all wonky on mobile devices.*

-# Development tools for deep learning models of acoustical signal processing
+# <span style="color:blue">Development tools for deep learning models of acoustical signal processing</span>
 ## Scott H. Hawley
 Department of Chemistry & Physics<br>
 College of Sciences and Mathematics